Laughing Stock: Critical reception

-Upon release, Laughing Stock initially received mixed to generally favourable reviews from music critics.
-NME rated the album four out of ten, saying it "looks over its shoulder hoping that someone will remark on its moody brilliance or some such.
-It's horrible," whilst Jim Irvin of rival music magazine Melody Maker said, with this album, Talk Talk are "probably the most important group we have."
-In another contemporary review of Laughing Stock, Nick Griffiths of Select rated the album four stars out of five and referred to it as an "exercise in self-indulgence and nothing more.
-If you refuse to enter their playground for the world-weary then that's fine by them", as well as calling the album "perverse genius".
-Ian Cranna of Q also gave the album four stars out of five and noted that while the "melancholy mood, a rare thoughtfulness and the sense of sharing something deeply personal, together with the haunting, emotional quality of the understated music put Talk Talk heavily at odds with the commercial charts ... the same qualities will ensure that even though Laughing Stock may lose Hollis some of his newly found friends, it will be valued long after such superficial quick thrills are forgotten."
-The album appeared in several "Albums of the Year" lists; Melody Maker included the album at number 12 in their list and OOR included it at number 20.
+Upon release, Laughing Stock received mixed reviews from music critics.
+Jim Irvin was effusive in Melody Maker, finding that with Laughing Stock, Talk Talk had produced "three masterpieces in a row" and become "certainly the most individual, possibly the most important group we have."
+Writing for Vox, Betty Page lauded it as one of 1991's "most challenging records".
+Select's Nick Griffiths called the album "perverse genius" and "an exercise in self-indulgence and nothing more.
+If you refuse to enter their playground for the world-weary then that's fine by them."
+Ian Cranna of Q said that while "the melancholy mood, a rare thoughtfulness and the sense of sharing something deeply personal, together with the haunting, emotional quality of the understated music, put Talk Talk heavily at odds with the commercial charts ... the same qualities will ensure that even though Laughing Stock may lose Hollis some of his newly found friends, it will be valued long after such superficial quick thrills are forgotten."
+In NME, however, David Quantick wrote that the album "is unutterably pretentious and looks over its shoulder hoping that someone will remark on its 'moody brilliance' or some such.
+It's horrible."
+At the end of 1991, Laughing Stock was listed by Melody Maker as the year's 12th best album, while Oor ranked it 20th best; it also placed at number 26 on Eye Weekly's year-end critics' poll.

-Retrospectively the album has gone on to receive critical acclaim from critics, and today is considered a masterpiece.
-Jess Harvell of Pitchfork rated the album a perfect score of 10/10 and noted how "sound can become all the more powerful when surrounded by silence, great gulfs of which are all over the later Talk Talk albums, especially Laughing Stock."
-Sputnikmusic also rated the album a perfect score of 5/5, saying "in any light, each song on Laughing Stock is brilliant" and that "the world needs to hear this album, even if you haven't liked post rock before, because I guarantee that this is not the type of music you think of when you think post rock.
+Retrospectively, Laughing Stock has gone on to receive widespread acclaim.
+"A work of staggering complexity and immense beauty," wrote AllMusic critic Jason Ankeny, "Laughing Stock remains an under-recognized masterpiece, and its echoes can be heard throughout much of the finest experimental music issued in its wake."
+Reviewing the album for The Times, Victoria Segal found that in its "instrumental richness and exploratory dynamics", it "chimes unexpectedly with many recent developments in today's rock landscape", while also noting an "emotional heat" which "stops Laughing Stock from being mere academic indulgence."
+Jess Harvell of Pitchfork commented that "sound can become all the more powerful when surrounded by silence, great gulfs of which are all over the later Talk Talk albums, especially Laughing Stock".
+Sputnikmusic's Tyler Fisher said, "The world needs to hear this album, even if you haven't liked post rock before, because I guarantee that this is not the type of music you think of when you think post rock.
 Unfortunately, it should be."
-Jason Ankeny of AllMusic also rated the album five stars out of five, saying "a work of staggering complexity and immense beauty, Laughing Stock remains an under-recognized masterpiece, and its echoes can be heard throughout much of the finest experimental music issued in its wake."
-Donal Dineen of The Irish Times wrote that the album "shows what magic can happen if bands have the talent and daring to push boundaries".
+In The Irish Times, Donal Dineen wrote that the album "shows what magic can happen if bands have the talent and daring to push boundaries".